|

 For additional handwriting resources, including more books, please see the Worksheet Finder.

 In Nursery children all enjoy painting with large paint brushes, their fingers, sponges and other materials.
-This is the start of the development of their fine motor skills necessary for the progression to the formation of the letters.
-Children at an early age may use either hand to paint and as the control is developing they may gradually select either their left or right hand.
+This is the start of the development of the fine motor skills necessary for progression to the formation of the letters.
+Children at an early age may use either hand to paint and as the control is developing they will gradually select either their left or right hand.

 ‘Handwriting patterns’ and ‘The start of handwriting’ are useful papers to be used to help children with their control before they begin actual letters.
-The patterns in these pages are large and allow the children to obtain the motor skills for the formation of letters.
+The patterns in these pages are large and allow children to develop the motor skills for the formation of letters.

 The child has to learn the correct letter formation, proper proportion, and how to space.
 Manuscript, Italic and Cursive writing may be taught in Primary schools.
-It is always wise to check with the school which form of handwriting they have adopted for the children.
+It is always wise to check with the school which form of handwriting they have adopted.
 The National Curriculum states that “all pupils should be able to write fluently and legibly in printed and joined writing” by the time they reach secondary school.
-Children also need to learn to write their numbers so you will find pages which may be useful for this.
+Children also need to learn to write their numbers so you will find pages which will be useful for this.

-We have also included on this page suggestions which may be used to help left-handed children.
+We have also suggestions which can be used to help left-handed children.

 Colouring helps your child with early pencil control.